ISISComputingGroup/ibex_developers_manual/Remote-Debugging-from-Visual-Studio.md

 Remote debugging allows you to debug in visual studio c and c# applications running on another machine.
 To do this:

 1. On the remote machine run the visual studio remote debugging (x64) tool for your version of visual studio.
 It can be downloaded from [microsoft](https://docs.microsoft.com/en-gb/visualstudio/debugger/remote-debugging) but may be there already.
+You can also run the one at `\\isis\shares\ISIS_Experimental_Controls_Public\VS_Remote_Debuggers\VS2017\x64`
 1. Set the tool to allow no authentication (Tools->Options No Authentication)
 1. Set the environment variable on your local machine `_NT_SYMBOL_PATH=srv*c:\MyServerSymbols*\\isis\inst$\Kits$\CompGroup\ICP\EPICS\Symbols*https://msdl.microsoft.com/download/symbols`